-We pray that Allah (s.w.t.) gives barakah to your time so that you can continue to share your new recipes with your readers.
-Do you think that there are rules and esthetics in serving the food?
+My Allah (s.w.t.) give barakah to your time so that you can continue to share your new recipes with your readers.
+Do you think that there are rules and aesthetics in serving the food?

-Yvonne: Different cultures have different sets of rules and norms, so depending where you are serving the food and to whom, then varying ‘rules’ apply.
+Different cultures have different sets of rules and norms, so depending where you are serving the food and to whom, then varying ‘rules’ apply.
 At the end of the day, you cannot go wrong when you respect your guest by serving whatever you can offer in the most honorable way.
-I think this is a universal truth, however, as Muslims we know there is ‘adab in all that we do and that the guest is very important in Islam, as revealed in the Holy Qur’an and numerous ahadith.
+I think this is a universal truth, however, as Muslims we know there is adaab (good manners, courtesy and respect) in all that we do and that the guest is very important in Islam, as revealed in the Holy Qur’an and numerous ahadith.

 Being half Sicilian and half Puerto-Rican, you grew up with a rich tradition of eating homemade food from both cultures.
 Can you elaborate on that?

 You have a beautiful family history, Masha’Allah.
-We are observing the holy month of Ramadan, can you recommend or share a special, easy to make, and flavorful dish that you like to make for this time of the year?
+As we are observing the holy month of Ramadan, can you recommend or share a special, easy to make, and flavorful dish that you like to make for this time of the year?

 I also have another book that is very useful for Ramadan cooking, called Summer Ramadan Cooking: Recipes & Resources for Healthy Meals All Month Long, also available on Amazon Kindle or in paperback version.

 Your Lemon Tiramisu sounds exquisite.
 Food always brings people together and warms the hearts especially if it’s delicious.

 Thank you for your time and we wish you success in all your future endeavors.